Papatheodorou-Group/CATD_snakemake/README.md

                                                    https://ascii.co.uk/art/cat
 </pre>

-Author & maintainer contact : Anna Vathrakokoili Pournara annavp@ebi.ac.uk\
+Maintainer contact : Anna Vathrakokoili Pournara annavp@ebi.ac.uk\
+Software Authors ✍🏼 ✍🏼: Chichao Miao, Anna Vathrakokoili & Ozgur Beker\
-Snakemake Pipeline implementation : Ozgur Beker ozgurbeker@sabanciuniv.edu
+Snakemake Pipeline implementation 👨‍💻 : Ozgur Beker ozgurbeker@sabanciuniv.edu

+Many Thanks to Nadja Nolte for testing and further developping.

 If you are interested in our pipeline or you would like to include your method in the CATD pipeline please contact us or create a pull request.